daybugging/stefanzweifel.io/README.md

 $ jekyll serve --watch
 ```

-And in another terminal session execute Gulp.
-Gulp will now compile SASS to CSS everytime you change something.
+To compile SASS execute the following command.
+Gulp will automatically watch for changes in all SASS files.

 ```
 $ cd path/to/stefanzweifel.io